What Do Apartment Inspections Look For? The Essential Checklist You Need

 - Declutter & clean: A tidy unit makes inspection smoother and shows you’re a responsible tenant.

-- Fix or flag obvious issues: Replace burnt‑out bulbs, change smoke alarm batteries, make note of leaks.
+- Fix or flag obvious issues: Replace burnt‑out bulbs, change smoke alarm batteries, make note of leaks or broken light switches.

 - Know your lease: Clarify what you are responsible for (tenant) vs landlord.

-- Be cooperative: If the inspection identifies issues, respond timely — it helps your rental record and may protect your deposit.
+- Be cooperative: If the inspection finds problems, respond quickly.
+This helps your rental record and may protect your security deposit.

 Conclusion